 Clinical psychologist Linda Ercoli discusses ways for caregivers to handle driving and dementia, from spotting the warning signs of dangerous driving, to holding family discussions, to planning for alternative transportation.

-For many people, the ability to drive gives them a sense of freedom.
+For many people, the ability to drive offers a sense of freedom.
 But for those living with dementia, driving at some point becomes unsafe, and family conversations about giving it up can be deeply emotional for all involved.
 There are, however, strategies to hold meaningful discussions and limit or stop a loved one from driving while staying attuned to their safety and emotions, according to Linda Ercoli, a professor of psychiatry and bio-behavioral sciences at UCLA.

 Being Patient sat down with Ercoli to discuss ways to balance a loved one’s sense of independence with safety when it comes to driving with dementia.

 1. How do you talk to a loved one about when it might be time for them to stop driving?

 Conversations with loved ones about driving can be so difficult, Ercoli said families often avoid these conversations for too long, either allowing a person to continue driving even when caregivers believe it is unsafe, or making the decision to stop an individual from driving without involving them in the discussion at all.
 Ercoli encouraged people to express their honest opinions and ease into conversations with the individual, keeping in mind that driving is often a source of self-esteem and autonomy for people.

 “To tell somebody, ‘You’re really not a safe driver anymore.
 I don’t want you to drive.
 It’s time to give it up.
 Turn in the keys,’ is a real threat to somebody’s independence,” Ercoli said.
 “It also can be a threat to someone’s dignity.”